sosiristseng/sosiristseng.github.io/docs/system/applications/research/zotero.md

     - Set Location of Files to `Custom Location` and point it to your library folder.
     - (Optionally) Set `Source folder` to your download folder.

-## Zotero and Obsidan collaboration
+## Zotero and Obsidian collaboration

 Source: [Mariana Montes' post](https://www.marianamontes.me/post/obsidian-and-zotero/)